What is this medication?

 ENCORAFENIB (en koe raf e nib) is a medicine that targets proteins in cancer cells and stops the cancer cells from growing.
-It is used to treat melanoma.
+It is used to treat melanoma and colorectal cancer.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 What should I tell my care team before I take this medication?